 - Add sesame seeds to a dry pan and heat on medium-high.
-Toast sesame seeds for a couple of minutes, until they turn slightly golden.
-Transfer to a mortar.
+Toast sesame seeds for a couple of minutes, or until they turn slightly golden, then transfer them to a mortar.
 Keep the heat on the pan and add neutral oil to heat until it’s hot.

 - Meanwhile, grind sesame seeds using the mortar and pestle until it’s coarsely ground.

 - Add the remaining ingredients to a mortar except for the honey, sesame oil, & Kewpie Japanese mayo.

 - Once the oil is hot, carefully pour oil into the mortar and allow the ingredients to sizzle.